Jihad over Centuries

-This is an categorical variable which indicates 1. ``Absence of significant class distinctions among freemen (slavery is treated in EA070), ignoring variations in individual repute achieved through skill, valor, piety, or wisdom,'' 2. ``Wealth distinctions, based on the possession or distribution of property, present and socially important but not crystallized into distinct and hereditary social classes,'' 3.``Elite stratification, in which an elite class derives its superior status from, and perpetuates it through, control over scarce resources, particularly land, and is thereby differentiated from a property-less proletariat or serf class,'' 4.``Dual stratification into a hereditary aristocracy and a lower class of ordinary commoners or freemen, where traditionally ascribed noble status is at least as decisive as control over scarce resources,'' and 5.``Complex stratification into social classes correlated in large measure with extensive differentiation of occupational statuses.''
-For our analyses, we use an ordered variable which takes a value of 0 if the categorical variable takes a value of 1, and takes a value of 1 if the categorical variable takes a value of 1otherwise takes a value of either 2 or 3, otherwise takes a value of 2.\\ \textbf{Local headman.} We use ``Political succession'' (v72) in \textit{Ethnographic Atlas}.
-This is an categorical variable which indicates 1. ``Patrilineal heir,'' 2. ``Matrilineal heir,'' 3.``Nonhereditary succession through appointment by some higher authority,'' 4.``Nonhereditary succession on the basis primarily of seniority or age,'' 5.``Nonhereditary succession through influence, e.g., of wealth or social status,'' 6.``Nonhereditary succession through election or some other mode of formal consensus,'' 7.``Nonhereditary succession through informal consensus,'' and 8.``Absence of any office resembling that of a local headman.''
-For our analyses, we use an indicator variable which takes a value of 1 if the categorical variable takes a value of either 6 or 7, otherwise takes a value of 0.\\
+This is a categorical variable which indicates 1. ``Absence of significant class distinctions among freemen (slavery is treated in EA070), ignoring variations in individual repute achieved through skill, valor, piety, or wisdom,'' 2. ``Wealth distinctions, based on the possession or distribution of property, present and socially important but not crystallized into distinct and hereditary social classes,'' 3.``Elite stratification, in which an elite class derives its superior status from, and perpetuates it through, control over scarce resources, particularly land, and is thereby differentiated from a property-less proletariat or serf class,'' 4.``Dual stratification into a hereditary aristocracy and a lower class of ordinary commoners or freemen, where traditionally ascribed noble status is at least as decisive as control over scarce resources,'' and 5.``Complex stratification into social classes correlated in large measure with extensive differentiation of occupational statuses.''
+For our analyses, we use an ordered variable which takes a value of 0 if the categorical variable takes a value of 1, takes a value of 1 if the categorical variable takes a value of either 2 or 3, and takes a value of 2 otherwise.